Omanshu209/PokeVinci-AI/README.md

 ```
 **OR**
 ```
-pip install kivy==2.0.0 kivymd==1.1.1 requests==2.28.2
+pip install kivy==2.0.0 kivymd==1.1.1 requests==2.28.2 torch torchvision pillow
 ```
 ## Usage
 To run the app, you need to execute the `main.py` script located in the root directory of the project.
 You can do it by running the following command in your terminal:
 ```
 python3 main.py
 ```
-When you run the app, you will see the Pokemon Loader screen. `Enter` the name or ID of a Pokemon and click the `search` button to `load` its information.
-If the Pokemon exists, you will see its name, image, and other details. `Click` the Pokemon button to see more details about the selected Pokemon in the Pokemon Details screen.
+When you run the app, you will see the *Search* screen. `Enter` the name or ID of a Pokemon and click the `PokeSearch` button to `load` its information.
+If the Pokemon exists, you will see its name, image, and other details. `Click` the Pokemon icon to see more details about the selected Pokemon in the *Stats* screen.

-In the Pokemon Details screen, you can see the same information as in the previous screen but in a more detailed and organized way.
-Click the back button to return to the Pokemon Loader screen and search for another Pokemon.
+In the *Stats* screen, you can see the same information as in the previous screen but in a more detailed and organized way.

 ## Credits
-This app was developed by **Omanshu**.
+The app and AI were developed by **Omanshu**.